-An exhibition from a private collection reveals a little-known Dalí
+An exhibition from a private collection reveals a little-known Dalí to the public

 The six main themes of Dalin’s work for you to discover